BFAR backs blacklisting of fish smugglers

-The Bureau of Fisheries and Aquatic Resources (BFAR) expressed support for the Department of Agriculture’s move to blacklist smugglers, including fish products as it said this not only puts the livelihood of local fishermen at risk but is also harmful to public safety.
+The Bureau of Fisheries and Aquatic Resources (BFAR) expressed support for the Department of Agriculture’s move to blacklist smugglers, including fish products; as they said, this not only puts the livelihood of local agricultural fishermen at risk but is also harmful to public safety.

 “BFAR’s policy is also to fight these smuggling activities because they really result in the disruption of our pricing in the market,” BFAR spokesperson Nazario Briguera said Thursday in a media forum in Quezon City.

-According to him, smuggled fish products not only affect the local market but also pose threats to consumers as they fail to undergo regular compliance, such as phytosanitary analysis, to ensure their safety for human consumption.
+Briguera said smuggled fish products not only affect the local market, but also pose threats to consumers because they bypass regular compliance measures, such as phytosanitary analysis, which ensure their safety for human consumption.

-Likewise, Briguera said that with the arrival of unregulated supply, especially smuggled commodities, there will be competition with domestic products.
+Likewise, Briguera pointed out that the influx of unregulated supplies, particularly smuggled commodities, will introduce competition for domestic products.

 He explained, “This will mean a decrease in the income of local fishermen.
 Therefore, if any imported products arrive in the market, they must go through the thorough process that we are doing during the closed fishing season so that we can ensure that there will be no competition for local fishermen.”